swentel/indieweb/README.md

 Current functionality:

 - Receive webmentions and pingbacks via Webmention.io
-- Publish content, likes etc via bridg.y
+- Publish content, likes etc via bridg.y, store syndications
 - Microformats for content and images
 - IndieAuth for Authentication API
 - Micropub for creating content etc
 - Creating comments from 'in-reply-to'
-- Microsub support
+- Microsub link exposing

 This is only the tip of the iceberg and much more functionality will be added.